 - Get a year’s worth of seasonally-appropriate nutrition, fitness and lifestyle suggestions in “The Fitness Almanac” (featured article from Experience Life magazine).

-- Subscribe to our newsletter (so you can stay up to date with us and future episodes).
+- Subscribe to our newsletter so you can stay up to date with us, get free gifts, and receive notifications when new episodes are available.

 - Sponsor link: Check out Brian Johnson’s “Habits 101” Master Class for FREE.